mohamed-taman/tracking-user-activities/README.md

 ##### Create a Kafka topic programmatically

-Now we can easily create topics programmatically with `AdminClient` in Spring-Kafka.
+We can easily create topics programmatically with `AdminClient` in Spring-Kafka.
 In this demo, I’ll create a new topic, `products` with `KafkaAdmin` as the following code:

 ```java
 @Configuration